NicholasTanYY/neovim_config/README.md

 - `<leader>ca` execute code actions if there is a mistake found in the code
 - `<leader>gr` shows the references
 - `<C-w-w>` or `<C-w-{arrow_key}>` to change focus panes
+- `gc` when in VISUAL mode to comment/uncomment the selected lines

 ## More commands